 - When it comes to how the human body uses vitamin K, vitamin K and vitamin A have certain things in common.
 Just like the active form of vitamin A (retinol) has unique benefits and is considered superior than the inactive form of vitamin A (beta-carotene), vitamin K is the same.

-- Animals help transform vitamin K1 into K2, so humans do not have to do this.
+- Animals help transform vitamin K1 into K2, while humans do not have the necessary enzyme to do this efficiently.
 This is why we benefit from getting K2 directly from animal-derived foods — and why sticking to grass-fed animal products provides the most K2.

 Vitamin K2 Dosage